 A Society Hungry for Experiences: How Your Brand can WIN Business by Focusing on Experience

-From the Great Depression in the 30s and WWII in the 40s all the way until today, we have evolved into a society hungry for experiences.
-If it saves us time, keeps us active, entertains us, makes us feel good, look good, inspires us, or whatever, we will pay for it.
+From the great depression in the 30s and WWII in the 40s all the way until today, we have evolved into a consumer-based society.
+If it saves us time, keeps us active, entertains us, makes us feel good, inspires us, or whatever, we will pay for it.
 In order to have the best experiences, we have developed systems that we trust.
 Today we have reviews and referrals.
 In the near future, we will have advanced sentiment analysis data alongside videos of our friends sharing their insights popping up on our eyeglasses as we walk into or near a particular business.

 The Experience Economy

-When Scott’s father was a child, his mother would take ﬂour, butter, eggs and sugar and make a cake.
+When my father was a child, his mother would take ﬂour, butter, eggs, and sugar and make a cake.
 The ﬁnished product would likely have cost a couple of dimes .

-When Scott was a child, his mother would buy Betty Crocker’s boxed cake mix.
-She paid less than $1 for the ease of color by number instructions, perfectly measured and mixed ingredients, and savings of time and mess.
+When I was a child, my mother would buy Betty Crocker’s boxed cake mix.
+She paid less than $1 for easy instructions, perfectly measured and mixed ingredients, and saved on time and mess.

-When Scott’s first-born child was a toddler, he would run into the local grocery store on her birthday and point to one of the cakes.
-Five minutes later, he would be walking out with a personalized treat, featuring her favorite Disney princess.
-Seemed like a bargain at $20.
+When my first-born Rebecca was a toddler, I would go to the local grocery store bakery on her birthday and point to one of the cakes.
+Five minutes later, I could be walking out of the store with a personalized “Happy Birthday Becca” cake, featuring her favorite princess.
+Seemed like a bargain at $15.

-Today, for Scott’s younger children, he will break the bank ($300+) for a birthday party experience, and often they throw in the cake.
+Today, for my younger children, I will break the bank ($300+) for a birthday party experience, and they throw in the cake.

 THE AMAZON EFFECT

-Scott’s 10-year-old son knew exactly what he wanted, even though he had never used or seen it on a shelf.
-He is a diﬀerent kind of buyer than his father or father’s father.
+My 10-year-old knew exactly what he wanted, even though he had never used it or even seen it on a shelf.
+He is a diﬀerent kind of buyer than me or my father.
 He relies on social proof.
 He loves that DJ board.
 He uses it constantly, most nights I wish our bedrooms didn’t share a wall.
 I’m convinced that there are always dance parties going on in that room!

 LOCAL BUSINESS IMPACT

 This year during spring break, I took the family to Newport Beach, CA. My 16 year-old daughter, Bailey, and my girlfriend, Emma, are both big caffeine aficionados who love the coﬀee shop experience.
 While walking the boardwalk, Emma noticed a coﬀee shop and announced to Bailey that they should check it out.
-Without slowing down, Bailey said, “Nah, I looked them up and they are only 3.5 stars.”
+Without slowing her cadence on the walk, Bailey said, “Nah, I looked them up and they are only a 3.5.”

 In an Experience Economy, a company must not only provide awesome products and services, but also manage what’s happening online.